WalshKieran/katana-rnaseq-start/README.md

 2. Download your data (optional): if you have a curl command from Ramaciotti, call it here and note the folder name for the next step.

 3. Create your samplesheet: The only required inputs for nf-core/rnaseq are a samplesheet of fastq files, a genome, and an annotation.
-Creating the samplesheet automatically via script is simple since Ramaciotti outputs usually follow the [illumina naming convention](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm), but you can also manually define file endings using e.g.'-r1 _1.fastq.gz -r2 _2.fastq.gz'.
+Creating the samplesheet automatically via script is simple since Ramaciotti outputs usually follow the [illumina naming convention](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm), but you can also manually define file endings using e.g. '-r1 _1.fastq.gz -r2 _2.fastq.gz'.
 Strandedness can be determined automatically, set it manually using e.g. '-st reverse'.
 ```bash
 wget https://raw.githubusercontent.com/nf-core/rnaseq/master/bin/fastq_dir_to_samplesheet.py
 python3 fastq_dir_to_samplesheet.py --recursive "</srv/scratch/your/data>" ./samplesheet.csv